CONSULTATION NOW CLOSED

 The New Zealand sea lion has declined by over 50% in the past 15 years in the Auckland Islands.
 A decline in the Auckland Islands is concerning, as this is where nearly three quarters of all New Zealand sea lion pups are born.

 The exact cause of the decline in the Auckland Islands population is unknown, but it is likely due to a combination of both natural and human related factors.
 One of the biggest human related threats to New Zealand sea lions is by being killed or injured by squid trawl fisheries, particularly around the Auckland Islands.

 Being classified as nationally critical means we should do everything possible to ensure our sea lions recover.
 There are a number of threats faced by New Zealand sea lions, including disease outbreaks and competition for prey.
 The main threat we can manage is by removing the threat of being killed or injured in fisheries.
 This is critically important if we are to ensure New Zealand sea lions have the best chance of recovery.

 A draft Threat Management Plan (TMP) for the nationally critical New Zealand sea lion/rāpoka is open for public feedback.
 To make your own submission go to the Consultation on the Threat Management Plan for New Zealand sea lions/rāpoka web page or alternatively use our ‘quick submission’ form below.

 Submissions are due by 5.00pm Friday 19 August 2016.

 Make a submission

-Use the form below to make a submission and let’s make sure the Government gets this right.
-Please edit this text how you see fit, with personal notes of why the ban of microbeads is important to you.
+Use the editable form below to make a submission and let’s make sure the Government gets this right in helping our sea lions.
+Use can use the points listed below or edit as you see fit.